-Create scannable text by using:
+Create scannable text by:

-- highlighted keywords (links and bold).
+- highlighting keywords (links and bold).

-- bulleted lists.
+- organizing content into bulleted lists.

 Here are some more “writing for the web” tips from Jakob: